Waves dictate the yo-yoing decay of a viscoelastic mixing layer: Results

 where $B_n$ is a set of sinusoidal base--functions compatible with the boundary conditions, while the coefficients $a_n, b_n$ follow from the initial conditions, projected over the infinite set of discrete modes with wavenumbers {$\tilde{k}_n=(2n+1)\pi/L$} (further details on the derivation are found in the Supplementary Information).
 The temporal dynamics of the mixing layer is governed by the exponents

 and oscillations emerge when $\gamma_{\pm}$ are complex.
 The yo-yoing mechanism can thus be interpreted as a {linear} wave with frequencies $\tilde{\omega}_n$ obeying the dispersion relation

 which in the limit of vanishing solvent viscosity ($\beta \rightarrow 0$) reduces to the known dispersion relation for shear waves in solids, $ \tilde{\omega}_n \sim \sqrt{E} \tilde{k}_n$ \cite{achenbach2012wave}.
 We confirm the relation by predicting the oscillations of the mixing layer in our simulations, as shown in figure \ref{fig:4}$(c)$. {By doing so, it is relevant to note that simulation times are scaled with $\delta_0/U_0$ following directly from the initial condition, while frequencies (and periods) from equation~(\ref{eq:dispersion}) are defined in terms of the polymer relaxation time $\tau$.
-The conversion factor between the two is the $De$ number itself.} {Assuming that the yo-yoing is dominated by the first active mode ($n=0$; the others dampen quadratically fast, motivating a \textit{least decaying wave assumption})}, model predictions for $\tilde{\omega}_0$ are found as intersections between the dispersion relation specialised for the parameter choice and the vertical line at $\tilde{k}_0$.
+The conversion factor between the two is the $De$ number itself.} {We assume that the yo-yoing is dominated by the first active mode ($n=0$): the initial velocity profile employed throughout this work, chosen as representative of a realistic shear profile, strongly projects onto the gravest mode, which contains $\sim 84\%$ of the initial kinetic energy.
+Even though higher modes are initially active, they damp quadratically in their respective wavenumber, so the emerging dynamics is that of mode zero, justifying the \textit{least decaying wave assumption}.} Model predictions for $\tilde{\omega}_0$ are thus found as intersections between the dispersion relation specialised for the parameter choice and the vertical line at $\tilde{k}_0$.
 Red--edged dots denote values of $\tilde{\omega}_0$ measured from the simulations in figure \ref{fig:4}$(a,b)$: agreement with the model is outstanding. {The oscillation frequency (hence the timescale of the overturning) thus appears well captured by relation~(\ref{eq:dispersion}) specialised to the first active mode. ``Unpacking" the elasticity number $E=De/Re=(\tau U_0 / \delta_0)/(\rho U_0 \delta_0/(\mu_f+\mu_p))=\tau (\mu_f+\mu_p) / (\rho \delta_0^2)$, we observe a clear dependence of such frequency from \textit{(i.)} the stress relaxation time of the polymers $\tau$, \textit{(ii.)} the total viscosity $\mu_f+\mu_p$ and density $\rho$, and \textit{(iii.)} the shear layer thickness, i.e., the wavelength of the first active mode (appearing through both $\delta_0$ and $\tilde{k}_0^2$).} Next, in figure \ref{fig:4}$(d)$ we fill the region of the parameter space where the first mode exhibits oscillatory dynamics, coloured with the oscillation period $T/\tau=2\pi/\tilde{\omega}_0$. {As expected,} the result is dependent on the vertical extent of the domain through the imposition of the free--slip boundary conditions (further details in the Supplementary Information), and no oscillations are predicted when the domain becomes unbounded.
 However, these conditions have been used to represent mixing layers in other natural systems, e.g. stratified flows \cite{caulfield2021layering}.